Pair invariant mass to isolate background in the search for the chiral magnetic effect in Au+Au collisions at $\sqrt{s_{_{\rm NN}}}$= 200 GeV: Results and discussions

-Figure~\ref{fig1} (a) shows the relative OS and SS $\pi$-$\pi$ pair abundance difference, $r = (N_{OS} - N_{SS})/N_{OS}$, as a function of $\minv$ for 20-50$\%$ centrality Au+Au collisions at \sNN = 200 GeV.
-Figure~\ref{fig1} (b) shows the measured $\dg$ as a function of $\minv$ in a similar way.
-The sub-event method is used.
-The $\minv<0.4$~\GeVcsq\ region is excluded because the acceptance difference between OS and SS pairs, mostly close in azimuthal angle, starts to become severe.
-A clear peak from $K_{s}^{0} \rightarrow \pi^{+}+\pi^{-}$ decay is observed in $\dg$, and possible $\rho^{0}$ and $f^{0}$ peaks are also visible~\cite{Adams:2003cc}.
-These peaks correspond to the resonance production peaks in $r$ shown in panel (a) of Fig.~\ref{fig1}.
+Figure~\ref{fig:mass}(a) shows the relative OS and SS $\pi^+\pi^-$ pair abundance difference, $r = (N_{\rm OS} - N_{\rm SS})/N_{\rm OS}$, as a function of $\minv$ for 20-50$\%$ centrality Au+Au collisions at \sNN = 200 GeV.
+Figure~\ref{fig:mass}(b) shows the measured $\dg$ as a function of $\minv$ in a similar way.
+The $\minv<0.4$~\GeVcsq\ region is excluded because the acceptance difference between OS and SS pairs, mostly close in azimuthal angle, becomes unreasonably large.
+This is due to the charge-dependent non-uniformity of the TPC acceptance/efficiency in the azimuthal direction; the correction become too large at small $\minv$.
+As shown in Fig.~\ref{fig:mass}(b), a clear peak from $K_{s}^{0} \rightarrow \pi^{+}+\pi^{-}$ decay is observed in $\dg$, and possible $\rho^{0}$ and $f_{0}$ peaks are also visible~\cite{Adams:2003cc}.
+These peaks correspond to the resonance production peaks in $r$ shown in Fig.~\ref{fig:mass}(a).
 The results indicate strong contributions from resonances to the $\Delta\gamma$ observable.

+It is clear from the comparison of the two panels in Fig.~\ref{fig:mass} that the inclusive $\dg$ measurement is contaminated by a large background caused by resonance decays and correlated particle pairs.
+The possible CME signal is in principle hidden within the large background in the $\dg$ measurement of Fig.~\ref{fig:mass}(b).
+This CME signal would be the difference in $\gamma_{\rm OS}$ and $\gamma_{\rm SS}$ inherited from initial correlations, rather than correlations from the final state, such as resonance decays.